 What does it involve

-During the research process, we’ll use workshops, interviews and other information gathering tools to harvest data from stakeholders and customers.
-As this data is gathered, it gets funnelled into a continual review and analysis process, allowing us to present progress back to the client via a series of weekly reviews.
+During this phase, we’ll use workshops, interviews and other information-gathering tools to harvest data from stakeholders and customers.
+As this data is gathered, it gets funneled into a continual review and analysis process, allowing us to present progress back to the client via a series of weekly reviews.

-The insight gained during this stage helps everyone involved make informed decisions about the future shape of the project and it will form the foundation of any technical or development brief created later in the project.
-Depending on the perceived complexity of the project, we may also, at this point, start to create a set of high-level application wireframes or a proof-of-concept prototype of the app or platform.
+The insight gained during this stage helps everyone involved make informed decisions about the future shape of the digital product, creating and shaping the foundation of any development brief created later in the process.

 Components within the research and analysis phase may include:

-This report is essentially a shared vision of how we would create a bespoke web app for your company.
-The phase closes with a stakeholder presentation that marks the start of the next phase – design and development.
+The phase closes with a stakeholder presentation that often marks the start of the next phase of the project – ideation and validation.